Skip to content

 Ergodicity of State

-Here we dig deeper into the probability itself for recurrent states.
-Notice some recurrent state is possible not to return, while others is always possible to return.
+Here we dig deeper into the probability itself for return states.
+Notice some return states are possible not to return in the long run, while others are always possible to return.
+So here comes two equivalent languages to describe the phenomenon.

 Definition of passage probability of State